JasonHJiang/HPFB_Scrapy_Projects/superscrapy/readme.md

 ## tiff.csv & txt.csv
 Outputs from scrapy

+## Be aware!
-## Warning: pyOCR package only works well in Linux environment, it may or may not work in Windows/Mac system.
+pyOCR package only works well in Linux environment, it may or may not work in Windows/Mac system.